TinyExplosions/tinyexplosions.com/src/posts/persistent-storage-nfs.md

 [![OpenShift PVC screen showing correctly bound Claim](/images/pvc-success.png)](/images/pvc-success.png)

-You might notice in the screenshot above that it is a little misleading.
+~~You might notice in the screenshot above that it is a little misleading.
 Or at least, it was to me before checking with a colleague.
 The 'Capacity 50Gi' looked very wrong - that was the entirety of the PV, but I had only specified 5Gi in my configuration.
-It would seem that this little nugget refers to the face that it can expand *up to* 50Gi if it needs to, but verifying the YAML for the claim shows that 5Gi is correctly specified as it's size.
+It would seem that this little nugget refers to the face that it can expand *up to* 50Gi if it needs to, but verifying the YAML for the claim shows that 5Gi is correctly specified as it's size.~~

 So there you have it - my cluster is now able to save stuff on my NAS - maybe the next step is hooking the claim up to the image registry... look out for that in a future installment.

+### Update
+It turns out, like so many things in life, that storage in OpenShift is not as easy as I might have thought, or the above might have led you to believe.
+In fact, PV's and PVC's have a 1 <-> 1 relationship, and so in my example above, all I have done is created a 50GB folder for my images.
+Useful, but certainly not the intention when I set out.
+If I wanted more 'folders' or space for applications, using the method above I would have to create more PV's and more PVC's.

+What I *actually* intended to do was to provision dynamic storage, probably through a `StorageClass` but it turns out [this doesn't currently exist for NFS](https://docs.openshift.com/container-platform/4.4/storage/dynamic-provisioning.html).
+So some more research is required on this one.